 The Ulster National History Museum

-To discover the story of this relatively new nation, and complex city you will need we the assistance of number 2 on our list of things to do in Belfast with teenagers, the largest museum in Northern Ireland.
+To discover the story of this relatively new nation and complex city you will need the assistance of number 2 on our list of things to do in Belfast with teenagers, the largest museum in Northern Ireland.

 The museum’s exterior, classical with an ultra-modern brutalist extension, looks a bit odd but nicely reflects its collections, from the stone age to the troubles of today.
 I cropped off the modern bit as being too ugly and weird, but wish I hadn’t now.
 Google its strangeness.

-The Ulster museum covered all the main areas interest of our teens, from the comedy stuffed animals in the zoology zone to the shiny rocks in the geology section, and covered a whole new area of history (for us) looking at the Troubles.
+The Ulster museum covered all the main areas of interest for our teens, from the comedy stuffed animals in the zoology zone to the shiny rocks in the geology section, and covered a whole new area of history (for us) looking at the Troubles.